The words Stoneware and Earthenware can be used interchangeably as if they are the same materials. The truth is that they are not the same material.

 Here is how you can do a simple water absorption test:

-- To check the absorption rate, you can divide the starting weight by the new weight and multiply it by 100.
-This will give you the absorption percent.
+• To check the absorption rate, divide the starting weight by the new weight and multiply it by 100.
+This will give you the absorption percentage.

 If you dip both in water, then calculate the water absorption rate.
 Any piece with a 5 to 8% absorption figure is likely Earthenware.
 In other words, if you see the water going into the clay, it is more than likely be an earthenware material.